CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/(non-course)/guest/bekah-hawrot-weigel/+page.md

 ## Profile

-Bekah graduated from the Flatiron School Software Engineering program in May of 2019 and since then she has started a consultancy specializing in front-end development, created the developer community [Virtual Coffee](https://virtualcoffee.io/), spoke on podcasts and at conferences, and has continued to mom her four kids.
-In addition to her previous frontend and mobile work, she’s also worked as a Technical Community Builder, and is currently a Team & Community Building Consultant.
+Bekah graduated from the Flatiron School Software Engineering program in May of 2019 and since then she has started a consultancy specializing in front-end development, created the developer community [Virtual Coffee](https://virtualcoffee.io/), spoken on podcasts and at conferences, and has continued to mom her four kids.
+She is currently the Developer Experience Lead at [OpenSauced](https://opensauced.pizza/).

-Prior to tech, she spent 10 years teaching college English, three years organizing events and community, and fully embraces being a writer of many genres: code, non-fiction, screenplay, curriculum.
+Prior to tech, she spent 10 years teaching college English, three years organizing events and community, and fully embraces being a writer of many genres: code, blogs, short stories, non-fiction, screenplay, and curriculum.